You might think that taking a physical count of inventory is a tedious and time-consuming task.

 Physical inventory counting is a cornerstone of inventory control and has a massive impact on a business’s ability to limit warehouse costs and increase profits.

-Here's how physical inventory works, the steps involved, and why you need to take it regularly in your business, and how to calculate ending inventory.
+Here's how physical inventory works, the steps involved, why you need to take it regularly in your business, and how to calculate ending inventory.

 Physical Counts of Inventory

-Physical counts of inventory are a vital part of inventory management and a major responsibility for an inventory control manager.
+Physical counts of inventory are a vital inventory management techniques and a major skill to assess when developing an inventory manager salary.
 These counts uncover discrepancies in inventory records and establish the sales trends of products.
 Using the inventory days formula will also be necessary.

 What Is Physical Inventory Count?